-The train arrived at my stop at about 6:49.
-I had money for an apartment, but I didn’t really like apartments.
+The train arrives at my stop at about 6:49 P.M.
+I have money for an apartment, but I don't really enjoy the cramped spaces of apartments.
 They seem too cluttered for me.
 But this is all I’ve got; I’ve got no other choice.

-I hesitantly hop off of the subway train with everyone else.
-I’m good at blending in with the crowds.
+I hesitantly hop off of the subway train with everyone else, struggling to grab my backpack, as it weighs about a ton.
+I’m good at blending in with the crowds, as long as the general population is used to carrying boulder-filled backpacks.
 One of my favorite quotes: “You don’t know anyone until you’ve walked in their shoes.”
 Well, it explains a lot.
 Most people don’t take heed to the warnings they think are jokes.
 I never thought I would become the girl that walks the streets alone, wandering, looking for someone to help me.
 But that’s me now.

 I didn’t know such things could happen.